chamsom/ForbesBillionaires/README.md

 # ForbesBillionaires
 Utilizing BS4 to automate &amp; scrape the philanthropic data of US billionaires.
-Data will then be opened as a .csv file in Excel the purpose of research by prospect management/endowment groups.
+Data will then be opened as a .csv file in Excel for the purpose of research by prospect management/endowment groups.

 # Abstract
 (To be determined as project continues)